betocostadev/js-playground/README.md

 # js-playground

 As the name says, it's only a JavaScript playground.
-Codes for experiments.
+Code for experiments.
-Performance tests, learning, etc.
+Performance tests, learning, algorithms, and data structures, etc.

 ## EloquentJs